‘Superman’ actress Margot Kidder dies at age 69 - Red Deer Advocate

+She said her sister found her calling as a mental-health advocate, drawing from her own experience with bipolar disorder, which she spoke about openly at time when it was highly stigmatized.

+“She was courageous about everything,” she said.
+“In struggling with her mental health, she was also determined that there shouldn’t be a stigma around that.
+It was important to be open about those things.
+There was nothing to be ashamed of.”

-Best known for playing Lois Lane opposite Christopher Reeve in the “Superman” films of the 1970s and 1980s, she went on to become an advocate for mental health issues after speaking out about living with bipolar disorder, including an infamous breakdown on the streets of Los Angeles in 1996.
-She credited a homeless man with showing compassion for her and saving her life during her “big, public flipout.”
+After an infamous breakdown on the streets of Los Angeles in 1996, Margot Kidder credited a homeless man with showing compassion for her and saving her life during her “big, public flipout.”

 “We are all … a breath away from mental illness, homelessness, all of these things we tend to so look down on,” she said in 2006.